jailbirt/theeye-docs/docs/core-concepts/user-management.md

   * theeye_users
   * theeye_viewers or none to assign to viewers group

 2. Login into TheEye to complete the registration.

 3. After successful registration the user can be invited to any organization by the Owner.

-By default the user will be assigned to one on-premise organization.
+By default all new users will be assigned to a default on-premise organization.
+This is a core integration setting.